Biography

 Honors and Affiliations

-Professor Ramsey has received USD School of Law’s Thorsnes Prizes for Excellence in Teaching and for Outstanding Scholarship and has been named Herzog Endowed Scholar and University Professor.
+Professor Ramsey has received USD School of Law’s Thorsnes Prizes for Excellence in Teaching and for Outstanding Scholarship and has been named Herzog Endowed Scholar.
+Professor Ramsey was also named a 2024-2025 University Professor, the highest academic honor bestowed by the University on faculty in any field.
 In 2022-23, he was named the Class of 1975 Endowed Professor in recognition of his teaching, leadership, and academic accomplishments.
 He was twice named among San Diego’s outstanding attorneys (academic category).
 His book International Law in the U.S. Supreme Court: Continuity and Change (co-edited with David L. Sloss and William S. Dodge) received the American Society of International Law’s Certificate of Merit as a “work of great distinction,” and he was listed among the nation’s most cited scholars in the field of international law and security for the periods 2013-2017 and 2016-2020.
 He is a member of the California State Bar, the U.S. Supreme Court Bar, and the American Society of International Law.

 Scholarly Work